 The note got my brain juices thinking about making something delicious for St. Patrick’s Day- Irish Stew or Irish Soda Bread?
-Since we don’t eat red meat, I decided to try and make the easy bread recipe.
+Since I don’t eat red meat, I decided to try and make the easy bread recipe.

 Before the recipe, do you know how St. Patrick’s Day came about?
 St. Patrick’s Day is an official public holiday in Ireland.
 It is a celebration of the Irish culture and is always on March 17, the death date of Saint Patrick.
 Countries all around the world celebrate with festivities, parades and traditional foods such as Irish stew, Irish soda bread, cabbage, corned beef and dark Guinness beer to name a few.
 We wear the color green to celebrate as Saint Patrick used the three-leaved shamrock as a symbol of the Holy Trinity.

 At least that is kinda how I had to explain it to my kiddos… maybe minus the beer.

 Thank you mom for the inspiration and adorable scarf- it’s perfect for showcasing a beautiful loaf of Irish soda bread and as an accent on my purse for the holiday!

 - 4 cups of White Spelt Flour

 - 6 Tablespoons of Xylitol or 4 Tablespoons white sugar